 Pic (of the author) copyright caravanandmotorhomebooks.com

-How to tell caravan battery charge
+How to tell caravan battery charge – lithium-ion batteries

-How to tell caravan battery charge is done the same way you keep track of your money: count what comes in, deduct what goes out (and the bank’s charge for storing it!).
-What’s left is what you have.
-Caravan/motor home battery happiness is making sure it’s always in credit.
-(It’s not unlike the fuel gauges in today’s cars that show instant fuel usage as well as totals).
+It works much as you track money.
+Count what comes in.
+Deduct what goes out (and the bank’s charge for storage).
+That left is what you have.
+Ensuring it’s always in credit equally assures battery happiness.
+It’s like fuel gauges that show instant usage as well as totals.

-This way of charge measuring is built into some dc-dc alternator chargers and the more up market solar regulators.
-It can also be done by stand-alone energy monitors located where they are readily seen.
-The best known is the Xantrex.
-They are also sold also under various other brand-names.
-Energy monitors are readily installed by anyone with a reasonable knowledge of caravan and motor home electrics.
-The monitor is (easily) programmable for battery nominal voltage (e.g 12-24-48 12 volt, type (lead acid deep cycle, AGM, gel cell.
+This way of charge measuring is built into some dc-dc alternator chargers.
+It is also used in up-market solar regulators.
+Some have remote monitors that you locate where readily seen.
+The best known is Xantrex.
+It is also sold under other brand-names.
+Energy monitors are readily installed, and furthermore (easily) programmable.
+They must be set for battery voltage, battery type, e.g lead acid deep cycle, AGM, gel cell.
 For LiFePO4 monitoring consult the battery supplier.